ProjectZetta/RemoteFutures/doc/Benchmark.md

 completed.

 An appropriate number number of runs is everything above 50. because it allows the correct calculation of statistical values such as mean, median or variance.
+Disabling println avoids a certain overhead by printing to system console.